rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 While Shamir’s Secret Sharing offers substantial security benefits, practical implementation in crypto wallets involves challenges:

 - **Storage and Security of Shares**: Each share needs to be stored securely to prevent unauthorized access.
 A poorly stored share could become a vulnerability.
-- **Threshold Management**: Setting an appropriate threshold is crucial.
-If the threshold is too high, it may be difficult to gather enough shares if some are lost; if too low, security could be compromised.
+- **Threshold Management**: The threshold has to be chosen carefully.
+If it is too high, it may be difficult to gather enough shares if some are lost; if too low, security could be compromised.
 - **Handling Corruption or Loss**: While Shamir’s Secret Sharing is resilient, share corruption (e.g., through bit rot in digital storage) can compromise reconstruction.
 Solutions like error-checking mechanisms and regular integrity checks are recommended.

 ### Shamir’s Secret Sharing VS on-chain multi-signature wallets